Lawrence County License Hearing Guide

 If You Refused Testing

 • Refusal Penalty: Refusing to submit to a breath or blood test carries a harsher penalty than failing the test in Tennessee.
-Your license will be suspended for [Specific suspension period for refusal in Tennessee - research and insert here].
+Your license will be suspended for one year.

 • Implied Consent Law in Tennessee: Tennessee, like most states, operates under "implied consent" laws.
 This means that by driving on Tennessee roads, you've implicitly agreed to submit to chemical testing if lawfully arrested for DUI.
 Refusal to do so carries significant consequences, including a longer license suspension.